Manufacturing Business Outlook Survey

 For more information on the value of the MBOS as an early indicator, refer to The “Philly Fed Index” Turns 50 with Steadfast Success.

-For more general information, refer to the Resources on the MBOS page.
+For more general information, refer to Additional Resources in the MBOS User Guide.